-Once Holo-Rose disappears… “Everything I did, I did for her.
+Once Holo-Rose disappears… “Everything I ever did, I did for her.
 Now, she’s gone… but I’m still here.”
-To see Pearl analyze her own life, her raison d’etre, and come to this conclusion that she’s close to – if not completely – redundant… my word, this is soul crushing.
+To see Pearl analyze her own life, her self-described raison d’etre, and come to this conclusion that she’s close to – if not completely – redundant?
+My word, this is soul crushing.
 “You get Hoynes!” was filled with a visceral anger mixed with the despair.
 This is the sound of unadulterated defeat.

 And it fades into Pearl realizing just how horrifically she screwed up somewhere… or everywhere.
 Her obsession turned into a selfishness, her anger almost driving Steven into the abyss, her delusions… Pearl comes to the gutting conclusion that she has become disgraced.
 With this, she just has one question left – a bookend to her delusion…